jpedro/jpedro.github.io/blog-decision.md

    [USER.github.io](https://USER.github.io).
 Which is pretty neat.

 2. GitHub actually renders markdown pages directly.
 So no need to add a theme and an engine transforming markdown into HTML.

-And the colors and layout are decent enough to work.
-The index page for markdown is simply `index.md` or if that doesn't exist, `README.md`.
+   And the colors and responsive layout is decent and clean.
+The first page for the rendered markdown is simply `index.md` or if that doesn't exist, `README.md`.

 ## Todos